 If you want to break the cycle, you have to change the question.
-The question you should be asking starts before you get your paycheck, not after it is spent.
+The question you should be asking starts before you get your paycheck, not after all your money is gone.

-That question is "Where do I WANT my money to go?"
+The question you should ask is, “Where do I WANT my money to go?”

 So how do you make that transition?

 Well, there's this dreaded “B” word.

 For many people, that “evil” word has come to represent all the bad things in life that we don't want.

 Ramen Noodles for lunch.
 Peanut butter and jelly for supper.
 Clipping coupons for hours.
 Working long hard hours every day just to keep your head above water and depriving yourself of every pleasure in life to save a buck.

 Budgeting should be a time of dreaming and determining how you can achieve your dreams.